All Products

 • Capacity storage can be used to implement hot and cold data separation within a single table.

 If you enable the hot and cold data separation feature for a table, Lindorm stores data that is frequently accessed in hot storage with higher data read and write performance, and stores historical data that is infrequently accessed in Capacity storage to reduce storage costs.
-To separately store hot and cold data in your business, see Overview.
+To separately store hot and cold data for your business, see Overview.

 Enable Capacity storage